Nobody looks forward to hearing that they need a tooth extraction, but 74% of British adults undergo the procedure at some point in their lives.

 Table of contents

-- 3 How much does tooth removal cost in the UK?
+- 3 How much does tooth extraction cost in the UK?

 - 5 Replacing an extracted tooth

 Let’s look first at the main reasons why a dentist may extract a tooth.
 You can discuss your situation with your dentist to get his or her professional opinion on the condition of your teeth.
-This procedure is not reversible, so be sure to raise any doubts you have before going ahead.
+The tooth extraction procedure is not reversible, so be sure to raise any doubts you have before going ahead.

 Infection or damage